Concurrent Alcohol and Amphetamine Abuse

 - Keep the prescription in a safe, locked location.

 Signs and Symptoms

 When abused, amphetamines have the ability to minimize the tired and groggy feelings associated with alcohol intoxication.
 Abusers will take amphetamines when drinking to extend the time that they can drink heavily.
 This extended time increases the risk of alcohol poisoning from overconsumption, leading to organ damage and death.
 In turn, alcohol can intensify the pleasurable influence of amphetamines.

 Effects of Alcohol and Amphetamine Abuse

 There is no debate that alcohol and amphetamines are both very addicting when abused.
-Additionally, over time, people develop tolerance to these drugs, which means more of the substance is required to achieve the same results.
+Additionally, over time, people develop tolerances to these drugs, which means that more of the substance is required to achieve the same results.
 This increases the risk of overdose.
-Long-term, concurrent abuse of amphetamine and alcohol can lead to:
+Long-term, concurrent abuse of amphetamines and alcohol can lead to:

 - Serious depressive, anxious, or psychotic symptoms.